opnfv/vineperf/docs/testing/user/userguide/testusage.rst

 Where 'vf' is an indication of virtual function usage and following number defines a VF to be used.
-In case that VF usage is detected, then vswitchperf will enable SRIOV support for given card and it will detect PCI slot numbers of selected VFs.
+In case that VF usage is detected, then vineperf will enable SRIOV support for given card and it will detect PCI slot numbers of selected VFs.

 So in example above, one VF will be configured for NIC '0000:05:00.0' and four VFs will be configured for NIC '0000:05:00.1'.
-Vswitchperf will detect PCI addresses of selected VFs and it will use them during test execution.
+ViNePerf will detect PCI addresses of selected VFs and it will use them during test execution.

-At the end of vswitchperf execution, SRIOV support will be disabled.
+At the end of vineperf execution, SRIOV support will be disabled.

 SRIOV support is generic and it can be used in different testing scenarios.
 For example: